-It can feel overwhelming trying to decide which images to display and how to make the post impact.
+It can feel overwhelming trying to decide which photographs to display and how to make the post impact.
 So today, I’m sharing five tips for creating stunning photo wall displays for your home.

 Now that you’re thinking about the size of the space your wall display will cover, the next thing to think about is if you want to display one photo or several.
 You can use one large photograph to really make a statement, or if you’re like me and have a hard time just choosing one photo, you can select several photos from your gallery to include.